jkraybill/workers-and-resources-productivity-mod/README.md

     Config files are in [DIRECTORY]\Tajmenistan-1559359482539 -- copy over the files in your buildings_types game directory (MAKE SURE TO BACK THEM UP FIRST!).
     Data for all the industries is in [DIRECTORY]\Tajmenistan-1559359482539\data.tsv

-This is telling you which industries "should" be most productive, most large (number of workers), and most costly. **This data is a rough guide, it's intentionally misleading because the actual building values have been further randomized around those values.** In the above list, I would usually look at an industry like Agriculture as a potential starting point, because it will probably be reasonably productive without costing exorbitant capital costs.
+This is telling you which industries "should" be most productive, most large (number of workers), and most costly. **This data is a rough guide, it's intentionally misleading because the actual building values have been further randomized around those values.** In the above list, I would usually look at an industry like Agriculture as a potential starting point, because it will probably be reasonably productive without having exorbitant capital costs.

 5. You should now see a modified list of building files in the directory it gave you above.
 It will look like this: